Forms and Advance Care Planning FAQs

 A Living Will is only in effect if you are terminally ill or permanently unconscious AND too sick to make decisions for yourself.
 A Living Will tells your physician what treatment you do and do not want if you are unable to speak for yourself.
 A Living Will is a written record of decisions that you have made yourself.

-The Medical Power of Attorney allows you to give specific instructions to your Medical Power of Attorney representative(s) and health care provider about the type of care you would or would not want if you are unable to speak for yourself.
+The Medical Power of Attorney allows you to give specific instructions to your Medical Power of Attorney representative(s) and health care clinician about the type of care you would or would not want if you are unable to speak for yourself.

 On all WV advance directive forms, including the Living Will and Medical Power of Attorney, you can write specific instructions in the Special Directives section of the form to further explain your wishes in your own words.
 You can also give your Medical Power of Attorney representative(s) the authority to make decisions for you about funeral arrangements or cremation by writing something such as “I authorize my representative to make decisions regarding my funeral arrangements or cremation.”

 What if I already have a Living Will?
 Do I need to create a Medical Power of Attorney?

 Most West Virginians complete both a Medical Power of Attorney and a Living Will.
 Since the Medical Power of Attorney is a more flexible document and allows you to name a representative(s) to make decisions for you, it is advisable to create a Medical Power of Attorney even if you have already completed the Living Will or decided not to complete a Living Will.
 If you lose the ability to speak for yourself due to a medical condition or incapacity, your Medical Power of Attorney representative(s) can speak on your behalf.